 Most students receive university credit, funding and scholarships for their IPHD internships.
 Because of our strong relationships with many universities, an IPHD internship qualifies as field education, experiential education and co-op.

-Past intern projects have included: planting the Community Kitchen Garden, delivering the Menstrual Hygiene Project workshop, developing a financial literacy training program with the Microenterprise Project, training the health outreach team for the Health Literacy Project, setting up the Saheli Health Clinic, starting the Saheli Community Center Library, training education advocates and school teachers for the Girls’ Education Program and running workshops for the Youth Feminism Project and the Human Rights Project.
+Past intern projects have included: planting the Community Kitchen Garden, delivering the Menstrual Hygiene Project workshop, developing a financial literacy training program with the Microenterprise Project, training the health outreach team for the Health Literacy Project, setting up the Saheli Health Clinic, starting the Saheli Community Center Library, training education advocates and school teachers for the Girls’ Education Program and running workshops for the Youth Feminism Project .

 In addition to working in the village, students live with host families in Jodhpur, Rajasthan’s second biggest city.
-IPHD staff members are available 24/7 to support interns as they plan their projects, navigate Indian culture and work toward achieving their personal and professional goals for their time at IPHD.
+IPHD staff members are available 24/7 to support interns progress and stimulate their learning process through educational projects, navigate Indian culture and work toward achieving their personal and professional goals for their time at IPHD.

 Who should apply?

 The ideal intern is a university student (undergraduate or graduate) who is passionate about community development, creative and highly skilled.
 Interns must also practice cultural sensitivity and bring an open mind and a positive attitude.

 Interns have come from a range of countries including the United States, United Kingdom, Australia and Germany.
 They study at prestigious universities such as Northeastern University, UC Berkeley, UCLA, Stanford University, UNC at Chapel Hill and Yale University.